pgorman/dangerjaunt/dangerjaunt.md

 This points-based system helps referees build encounters, assign treasure values, and design new monsters.
 It classifies encounters as roughly easy, hard, or deadly for a particular party.

-Calculate the Challenge Rating (CR) of the player character party by summing points for the following:
+Calculate the Challenge Rating (CR) of a player character (or NPC) party by summing points for the following:

 - 1 point per hit die
 - 2 points per character with plate mail (or better)
 - 1 pt per spell caster maximum spell level (e.g. a magic-user who casts third-level spells is 3 points)

 For example, a party with four third-level characters (a fighter in plate for 5 points, a magic-user for 5 points, a rogue for 3 points, and a cleric in plate for 7 points) is worth 20 points total.

-This also works for a non-player character party.

 Use the challenge rating of the party to set a point budget for creating monster encounters.